divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 It is still a pretty fast and straightforward option, but it adds a new point of failure to your application, meaning you will need more tests for the new API, and possible new deployments.

-# Creating a local copy of the data asynchronously
+# Asynchronously creating a local copy of the data
 A very [common solutions](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/architect-microservice-container-applications/asynchronous-message-based-communication) in the microservices world.
 Instead of synchronously accessing the monolith database, we create a copy of the data we need in a local database, fill it asynchronously either by loading directly from a database in a fixed time (a cron job), or by exporting the data from the monolith using a messaging or streaming system, i.e RabbitMQ or Kafka.

 ![](https://drive.google.com/uc?export=view&id=1RqotsXoWuBh9QhKrLOfSBZz_Qnmhw9Zr)